hassib-ashouri/cs157a/README.md

 		VALUES('140','400')

-10. Task 10: (Functionality: Inventory report: get a report about the counts of items in the inventory.
+10. Task 10: (Functionality: Inventory report: get a report about the counts of items in the inventory.)
-(When we design product and option product, we don’t design expiration date for the product.
-So, I can’t find the inventory)
-SQL: Inventory report: display all products which have quantity > 50 )

           SELECT P.product_id, Op.option_id,product_name, option_name, quantity
           FROM Product P,
 	             Products_Has_Options CHO,
 	             Options Op
-          WHERE P.product_id = CHO.product_id AND CHO.option_id = Op.option_id AND quantity >30
+          WHERE P.product_id = CHO.product_id AND CHO.option_id = Op.option_id AND quantity <10

 11. Task 11:(Update information regarding a specific product)